Fort Walton Beach Burglary Attorneys

 - Burglary of a Dwelling, armed: if the suspect was armed, or became armed, at the time of the offense, the charge is a 1st degree felony punishable by 30 years in prison.

 Defending a Fort Walton Beach Burglary Charge

 We will prepare your defense along three different tracks at the same time:

 - Pretrial Investigation and Motions: After reviewing the police reports, talking to all of the witnesses, and visiting the scene of the crime (especially if it’s a dwelling or curtilage), we will look to see whether we can raise a defense on issues such as: Whether our client was a licensee or was invited, whether the area in question really was a part of the curtilage of a dwelling, or whether our client had the intent to commit an offense when they entered the conveyance, structure, or dwelling.

-If you have been charged with Burglary in Fort Walton Beach, call Flaherty Defense Firm today at (850) 243-6097.
+If you have been charged with Burglary of a Conveyance, Burglary of a Structure, or Burglary of a Dwelling in Fort Walton Beach, call Flaherty Defense Firm at (850) 243-6097.